Kronholt/TheVideoStore/README.md

 Using stackoverflow and similar resources I was able to learn how to execute sql statements in java and interact with the database.

+I implemented a menu, and methods to send and receive information with the database class so that CRUD operations could be performed.

 The biggest challenge was managing how movies were rented and returned (checking that a movie was not already checked out before allowing rental).
 This was achieved by creating a view that only included rental records for customers that had a null value for return date.
 The user is unable to rent movies contained in the unavailable_movies view.